 - Organic virgin coconut oil

-- Mini cupcake tin and liners (liners not required)
+- Mini cupcake tin and liners (liners not required) Or heart silicone pan!

 - Peanut butter